AriFordsham/GHCWiki/gc-data-structures.md

 ### Generations

 The GHC GC is a generational collector.
-The number of generations is set to 2 by default and they are referred to as gen 0 and gen 1. gen 0 has never objects, objects that survive collections in gen 0 are promoted to gen 1.
+The number of generations is set to 2 by default and they are referred to as gen 0 and gen 1. gen 0 has newer objects; objects that survive collections in gen 0 are promoted to gen 1.
 Older objects reside in gen 1.

 ### Command Line Switches